cap-js-community/mtx-tool/docs/service-manager/index.md

 mtx --svm-refresh-bindings SERVICE_PLAN TENANT_ID
 ```

-will create new bindings and, for refresh, also remove the current binding.
+will create new bindings and, for refresh, also remove the current bindings.
 Regular credential rotation is recommended
 to increase security.

 You can select which managed bindings you want to include with the following combinations: